Loading...

 Add Protein

-Incorporate a source of lean protein, such as grilled chicken or tofu, into your vegetable soup to help slow down the absorption of carbohydrates.
+Incorporate a source of protein such as grilled chicken, tofu, or beans to your vegetable soup.
+This can help slow down the absorption of carbohydrates.

 Include Healthy Fats

-Add a small amount of healthy fats like avocado slices or a drizzle of olive oil to your soup to aid in stabilizing blood sugar levels.
+Add a small amount of healthy fats, such as avocado slices or a drizzle of olive oil, to the soup to stabilize your blood sugar.

-Add a splash of vinegar, such as apple cider vinegar, to your soup or salad, as it may help improve insulin sensitivity and lower blood sugar levels.
+Adding a splash of vinegar, like apple cider vinegar, to your soup can help modulate blood sugar levels post-meal.

 healthspan-mbl